 The Kurdistan Region is an autonomous region in federal Iraq.
 It borders Syria to the west, Iran to the east, and Turkey to the north, where fertile plains meet the Zagros mountains, and is traversed by the Tigris, Big Zab, and Little Zab rivers.

 A few facts about the Kurdistan Region in Iraq

 - With a population of currently around 4 million and rapidly increasing, the three governorates of Duhok, Erbil and Suleimaniah cover approximately 40,000 square kilometres - four times the area of Lebanon and larger than that of the Netherlands.

 - The Region is geographically diverse, from hot plains to cooler mountainous areas blessed with natural springs where snow falls in the winter.

 - Since March 2003 not a single coalition soldier has died nor a single foreigner been kidnapped in the areas administered by the Kurdistan Regional Government (KRG).

 - The capital and seat of the Kurdistan Regional Government is Erbil, a city known locally as Hawler.

 - The Citadel in Erbil is said to be the longest continually inhabited place in the world.

-- The Kurdish language is distinct and is in the family of Iranian languages, such as Persian.
+- The Kurdish language is distinct and is in the family of Iranian languages, such as Persian and Pashto.
 There are two main dialects, Sorani and Kurmanji.

-- The Kurdistan Region has around 20 well-established universities, including the English language University of Kurdistan-Hawler (UK-H) in Erbil which opened in September 2006, and the American University of Iraq in Sulaimani (AUI-S) which started its first programme in autumn 2007.
+- The Kurdistan Region has seven universities, including the English language University of Kurdistan-Hawler in Erbil which opened in September 2006, and the American University of Iraq in Suleimaniah which started its first programme in autumn 2007.